 Today's passage is an introduction to a new section in the Acts of the Apostles.
 As the church grew and grew, the torch of the gospel spread here and there.
 Jerusalem could no longer be the strategic headquarters of world evangelization.
 Antioch, a Gentile city, emerges as the future headquarters of world evangelization.
-Peter was the central figure of the Christian church.
+Peter was the central figure of the Christian church thus far.
 But for the world-wide evangelistic program, his leadership had to be replaced.
 Paul emerges as the future commander-in-chief for the world-wide evangelistic program.
-At that time, home mission work in the homeland of Jerusalem, Judea and Samaria continued.
+At that time, home mission work in Jerusalem, Judea and Samaria continued.
 But God's intention was to put on the church the responsibility of evangelizing all peoples of all nations.
 In short, foreign mission work to Asia and Europe was added to the responsibility of the apostles.
 Antioch was a Gentile city.
-In this passage let's learn how the Antioch church was born and how it grew as a missionary-minded church.
+In this passage let's learn how the Antioch church was born and how it grew as a missionary-minded church and an exemplary church for all Christian churches to follow.